carbon-design-system/developer-essentials/README.md

 Outcome: participants will receive badges/credentials of completion

+## 3.0  Overview of the content

+Approach everything with a huge dose of humility
+Show, don't tell.
+Be extra, extra, extra sure to show ACTUAL use cases where developers have used the components "Please Give us your feedback"   (that's Hill 3)
+"We know that we haven't thought of everything.
+There are complexities that we haven't gotten to yet that you're having to deal with.
+Please give us your feedback."

 ### Lab 1 - Getting Started
 ### Lab 2 - Layout & Grid
 ### Lab 3 - Content & Polish